- Somebody left bottles at my house as part of a Community Water Test. Does Columbia Water do this?

 - Are there advantages to having extremely soft water?

 - What about disadvantages to softening?

 - Why would anyone soften City water if we already have moderately soft water?

 No. This is a private company that sells water-softening units.
-The Water Works Department will test your tap water if you are experiencing a problem, but only at your request.
-Contact the City of Columbia Customer Care Center at (803) 545-3300.
+Columbia Water will test your tap water if you are experiencing a problem, but only at your request.
+Contact Customer Care at (803) 545 3300.

 "Hard" refers to a measure of difficulty - how hard it is to form lather and suds - and to the hard mineral deposit left on fixtures.
 "Soft" water uses less soap and detergent to form lather and suds, and can make clothing and skin feel softer.

 Water hardness is expressed in one of two units of measurement.
 The first unit is parts per million (ppm) and the second expression of hardness is grains per gallon (gpg).
 A gpg equals about 17 ppm.